Swetrix/swetrix/README.md

 ## License

-Swetrix is released under the GPL v3.0 licence, see [LICENSE](LICENSE).
+Swetrix is released under the AGPL v3.0 licence, see [LICENSE](LICENSE).

 ## Install Swetrix